LabRat3K/nrfWhisperer/README.md

 ## Dependencies

-This project makes use of the [LRL_KEY](https://github.com/LabRat3K/LRL_Key) library for integrating the keypad.
+This project makes use of the following libraries:
+ - [LRL_KEY](https://github.com/LabRat3K/LRL_Key) library for integrating the keypad.
+ - [RF24](https://nrf24.github.io/RF24/) library for interfacing with the nRF24L01 (can be downloaded using the Arduino library manager)

 ## License